LedgerInvesting/ledger-analytics/docs/source/user-guide/forecast.rst

 Note that despite our models being formulated to use ultimate loss ratios as the target variable, ultimate losses and earned premiums are used as input data to fit the models.
-All forecasting models use the ultimate loss and premium to compute loss ratios for modeling internally, and resulting outputs (i.e. predictions) are given back on the loss scale (i.e. ultimate losses as opposed to ultimate loss ratios).
+All forecasting models use the ultimate losses and premiums to compute loss ratios for modeling internally, and resulting outputs (i.e. predictions) are given back on the loss scale (i.e. ultimate losses as opposed to ultimate loss ratios).